Compulsive Lyres: Recent History

-Since their 2002 ICCA championship, the Lyres have continued to thrive as an a cappella group on campus.
-In particular, the Lyres have also begun a series of new traditions, showing that their innovative, driving presence in the a cappella community is as strong as ever.
+Since their 2002 ICCA championship, the Lyres have continued to work as an a cappella group on campus.
+In particular, the Lyres have also begun a series of new traditions, showing that their presence in the a cappella community is as strong as ever.
 For one, the Lyres have begun to perform at bigger and better events.
 Not only have the Lyres become involved with Michigan Athletics, singing the national anthem at a variety of sporting events, but they have also opened for a number of notable recording artists, like Ben Folds.

 The Lyres have found success with a series of performances they call "Friday Shows"—performing a free show every Friday around the campus of the University of Michigan.
 Recently, they have begun releasing a short film at their fall semester concert—such as spoofing the Harry Potter Series, releasing "Harry Potter and the Goblet of Lyres."
 They are the only Michigan group to have such a tradition.

 In 2012, the Lyres competed in the ICCA once again, attempting to become just the third group in collegiate a cappella history to win the ICCA title twice.
 They now try to compete in the competition every other school year.
 Having most recently competed in ICCAs in February 2019, the group had the chance to perform in the University of Michigan's "Hill Auditorium," where Co-Music Director Emma Carter received the award for "Outstanding Vocal Percussionist."

 In 2023, the Lyres returned to the ICCA Great Lakes Quarterfinal in Ann Arbor.
 Emma Carter was once again awarded "Outstanding Vocal Percussionist" for their performance.
 Most recently, The Lyres competed in the 2025 Quarterfinals with their show "Time Passing".
 The group placed third in the competition, and Valerie Huang, their soloist for Envy the Leaves, was recognized with the "Outstanding Soloist" award.